cschwem2er/facerec/README.md

 ### Face Recognition

-Kairos accepts images of file type JPG, PNG, or BMP.
+Kairos accepts image of file type JPG, PNG, or BMP.
 Images can be passed to several facerec functions, either as an url string or a local image prepared with `prep_image()`.
-In the following example `detect()` is used to recognize the face of the Star Wars character [Finn](https://en.wikipedia.org/wiki/Finn_\(Star_Wars\)):
+In the following example, `detect()` is used to recognize the face of the Star Wars character [Finn](https://en.wikipedia.org/wiki/Finn_\(Star_Wars\)):

 <img src="https://upload.wikimedia.org/wikipedia/en/2/2a/Finn-Force_Awakens_%282015%29.png" width="250">